pyvec/blog.python.cz/content/2017-09-19_pycon-cz-conference-wrap-up-summary.md

 ## Budget

-In the spirit of Open Source and transparency, we’re happy to share a summary of our budget (all numbers are thousands of Czech Koruna, CZK).
+In the spirit of open source and transparency, we’re happy to share a summary of our budget (all numbers are thousands of Czech Koruna, CZK).

 ### Income